omaranwar85/2023-01-data-science-exercise/README.md

 ```
 pip install -r requirements.txt
 ```
-In most cases, the required packages should be already available in the base installation.
+In most cases, the required packages should be already available in the base evironment/installation.

 2. Launch 'spyder' and navigate to root directory of this repository.